George Stephanopoulos: Clinton administration

-Stephanopoulos was, along with David Wilhelm and James Carville, a leading member of Clinton's 1992 U.S. presidential campaign.
+Stephanopoulos was, with David Wilhelm and James Carville, a leading member of Clinton's 1992 U.S. presidential campaign.
 His role on the campaign is portrayed in the documentary film The War Room (1993).

 In the Clinton administration, Stephanopoulos served as a senior advisor for policy and strategy.
 His initiatives focused on crime legislation, affirmative action, and health care.
+His salary was reportedly $125,000 per year.
 At the outset of Clinton's presidency, Stephanopoulos also served as the de facto press secretary, briefing the press even though Dee Dee Myers was officially the White House Press Secretary.
 Stephanopoulos was regarded as a member of Bill Clinton's inner circle.

-In 1994, after Paula Jones accused Bill Clinton of Sexual harassment, Stephanopoulos and James Carville sought to discredit her allegations against Clinton.
+In 1994, after Paula Jones accused Bill Clinton of sexual harassment, Stephanopoulos and James Carville sought to discredit her allegations against Clinton.
 Both men suggested that Jones was just seeking cash for her story.
 Stephanopoulos also successfully sought to keep Jones' news conference off television.
 Stephanopoulos called NBC journalist Tim Russert, CNN chairman Tom Johnson, as well as several others, whom he convinced to keep her conference off television.

 On February 25, 1994, Stephanopoulos and Harold Ickes had a conference call with Roger Altman to discuss the Resolution Trust Corporation's choice of Republican lawyer Jay Stephens to head the Madison Guaranty investigation as well as discussing if Stephens could be removed.
 The Madison Guaranty investigation would later turn into the Whitewater controversy.

-In 1995, as he was pulling out of a parking space in front of a restaurant in the Georgetown neighborhood of Washington, D.C., he had a collision with a parked vehicle.
+In 1995, as he pulled out of a parking space in front of a restaurant in the Georgetown neighborhood of Washington, D.C., his car collided with a parked vehicle.
 Stephanopoulos was arrested and charged with leaving the scene of an accident and driving with an expired license and license plates.
 White House press secretary, Mike McCurry, said that President Clinton told Stephanopoulos "not to worry about" the accident but to get his license renewed.
 The charge of leaving the scene of an accident was subsequently dropped.

 In 1999 Stephanopoulos and James Carville were sued for defamation by Gennifer Flowers.
 Stephanopoulos had made comments about her allegations that she had an affair with Bill Clinton.
-He accused Flowers of doctoring her taped conversation with Clinton to make her story look creditable.
+He accused Flowers of doctoring her taped conversation with Clinton to make her story look credible.
 Stephanopoulos also called her story "tabloid trash", "garbage", and "crap".
 The suit was dismissed since his comments were not the basis for defamation.

 Stephanopoulos resigned from the Clinton administration shortly after Clinton was re-elected in 1996.
+Stephanopoulos is credited as among the first inside the White House to recognize the damage the Lewinsky affair could cause to the Clinton presidency.